wemmm/compare-your-air/README.md

 I passed the individual city data into my basic Card component and started to flesh out the info that was displayed, added the close button functionality and then styled and tested the component.

-Once tests were all passing and the styling looked correct, I added a loading spinner to be displayed while the initial fetching of data was occurring - it's fairly quick but helpful for slow connections!
+Once tests were all passing and the styling looked correct, I added a loading spinner to be displayed while the initial fetching of data was occurring - it's fairly quick but helpful for slow connections.

 I used media queries to tweak the CSS for the narrower (mobile) view in the design document.

 As I already had unit tests for the smaller components, I wanted to write some integration tests for the main app.
 This was more complicated as I needed to mock the window's `fetch` method with jest and set/get from session storage.

-After some more refactoring & extra tests, I decided to call it a day!
+After some more refactoring & extra tests, I decided to call it a day.
 I've detailed some issues and changes I might have made with more time in the "Potential Improvements" section of this readme :)

 ## Test coverage